 |

-Ice Cream Muskmelon (Green Machine) (+–) - Cucumis melo - 25 seeds/pack - Very sweet 2 lb fruits with green flesh.
+Ice Cream Muskmelon (+–) - Cucumis melo - 25 seeds/pack - Very sweet 2 lb fruits with green flesh.
 Known as 'green machine' for the amazing number of fruits produced on these compact vines.
 Fruits slip from vines when ripe.
 Bred in 1998 by Merlyn Niedens, this is a cross between ‘Jenny Lind’ and ‘Kansas.’
 The name Ice Cream comes from the perfect bowl the melon makes when you remove the seeds.
 Perfect for a scoop of ice cream, that is!

 |